softctrl/spring-boot-product/README.md

 ### Item 8 - Subitem 1 - How to compile and run the application with an example for each call.

 Now that you already have the source code and you are inside the project folder.
-I just need to execute the command bellow to compile and the run the project:
+You just need to execute the command bellow to compile and the run the project:

 ```
 mvn install &&